 The key components that drive the development of the school are Faith, Knowledge, Courage and Community.
 These components align to the four domains of our Strategic Plan – Catholic Formation and Mission, Learning, Leadership, Wellbeing and Partnerships.

-As an inclusive community open to students of Christian denominations, there will be a clear expectation that all students will engage in all aspects of the College life, including timetabled religious education classes, Masses, prayer and retreats.
-Whilst respecting the likely diverse religious and cultural composition of the College student body, a positive engagement in and support of the Catholic faith tradition and values will be a clear enrolment expectation.
+As an inclusive community open to students of all Christian denominations and other religions, there is a clear expectation that all students will engage in all aspects of the College life, including timetabled Religious Studies classes, Masses, prayer, and retreats.
+Whilst respecting the diverse religious and cultural composition of the College student body, a positive engagement in and support of the Catholic faith tradition and values is an enrolment expectation.